rmupap/rmupap.github.io/_includes/accreditation-implications.md

-Only graduates of programs accredited by the ARC-PA or its predecessors are eligible to take the [Physician Assistant National Certifying Examination][pance] ([PANCE][pance]).
-Certification is required to be eligible for licensure to practice as a PA.
+Graduates of programs accredited by the ARC-PA or its predecessors are eligible to take the [Physician Assistant National Certifying Examination][pance] ([PANCE][pance]).
+Certification is required to be eligible for licensure to practice as a Physician Assistant.